-Your revenue, being what your business takes in, is a fixed number, not a variable one.
-So make sure that it’s the same number no matter where you report it.
-The CRA will compare the revenue you report on your tax return with the revenue declared on your GST tax return, your spouse’s tax return and with “information on tax returns with information provided by employers, financial institutions, and other third parties”.
-If they don’t match, it’s audit time.
+Your revenue is a fixed number, not a variable one, so make sure it’s the same no matter where you report it.
+The CRA compares the revenue you report on your tax return with the revenue declared on your GST tax return, your spouse’s tax return, and tax return information submitted by employers, financial institutions, and other related parties.
+If those numbers don’t match, it’s audit time.

-Taking cash under the table, “forgetting” to record particular transactions that produce revenue, fudging the numbers – trying to hide income from the CRA is not only stupid, it’s self-destructive.
-Suspiciously low income or income that doesn’t match with other tax and financial documents will certainly trigger an audit.
-Plus falsifying a tax return is a crime and you could end up going to jail as well as paying fines.
+Taking cash under the table, forgetting to record particular transactions that produce revenue, fudging the numbers, or otherwise trying to hide income from the CRA is not only illegal, it may also send up a red flag that leads to an audit.
+Suspiciously low income or income that doesn’t match with other tax and financial documents often triggers an audit.
+Plus, falsifying a tax return is a crime, and you could end up going to jail as well as paying fines.

 Even though you can’t completely safeguard your business from an audit, you can reduce your chances with accurate record keeping and honesty.
 They make doing business easier, too.
 QuickBooks Online can help you maximize your tax deductions.
 Keep more of what you earn today.